Being-Design/lms/wp-content/plugins/buddypress-learndash/readme.txt

 2. **Course Group Settings** - Add a course to a BuddyPress group and configure its activity actions.

 == Changelog ==

+= 1.2.3 =

+* Fix - Edit Course page throws error if "Course Access List" field is empty in the meta box.

 = 1.2.2 =
 * Tweak - Student access list update logic tweak